 I love them.
 God bless, Myra

-We really love our glass outlet plate covers.
-In fact the covers really inspired our design.
+We love our glass outlet plate covers.
+The covers inspired our design.
 I did not like the way most plate covers

 I get compliments from everyone who sees them, thank you so much for helping us achieve the design we wanted.
 I loved them so much

 I mentioned them on my card-making blog too!
 We will be back again soon for more!
 Thanks, the post where I mentioned

 From: Sherry Blevins, Charlotte, North Carolina